ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* the _Publisher#subscribe(Subscriber)_ method requests the Publisher to start sending events to the Subscriber
+* The _Publisher#subscribe(Subscriber)_ method requests the _Publisher_ to start sending events to the _Subscriber_.

 ### Subscriber

-The Subscriber interface represents a consumer of events.
-Multiple Subscribers can subscribe and unsubscribe from a Producer at various points in time.
+The _Subscriber_ interface represents a consumer of events.
+Multiple _Subscriber_s can subscribe and unsubscribe from a _Producer_ at different times.

 ```